 Capture screenshots using third-party apps

 Third-party apps are a good alternative to any existing feature in Windows 10.
-There are several third party applications which can do the job for you.
+There are several third-party applications that can do the job for you.
 A few recommendations include LightShot and Greenshot, which are free, and Screenshot and SnagIT, which come with a free trial.